joker-b/AnimTaskMgr/README.md

 ## Your AnimFunc

-The task manager cannot stop you from doing bad things.
-So if your animation function contains long processes, well -- refactor them!
-It's up to you to ensure that inidividual tasks can execute in reasonable amounts of time -- I recommend chunks of 6ms or less.
-This will give `requestAnimationFrame()` space to do its work.
+The AnimFunc does whatever tasks you set it nibble-sized chunks.
+These tasks can be anything: animation on-screen, physics evaluations, audio processing, parts of a game AI, etc. By breaking your tasks into bite-sized chunks, you help ensure a smooth, responsive experience for the end user.
+An old truism from the game development world also applies to all modern web apps: *There are no good games with a bad frame rate.*

+If an AnimFunc completes some larger task that might take many frames, return `true` to tell the AnimTaskMgr that the overall task is complete.

-Consider this alternative to the example, where we want to let the object builder go as fast as it can (but no faster):
+Consider this alternative to the first example, where we want to let the object builder go as fast as it can (but no faster):

+	// var objParent = new THREE.Object3D(); // already dedclared...
 	var objCount = 0;
 	function addObjects(TimeNow,RelativeTime,SinceLastFrameTime,SinceStartTime,Count) {
 		while( ((Date.now()-TimeNow)<=6) && (objCount<200) ) {